 Always Made in America

 At EverCup, we care more about health and employing Americans than making a few extra bucks.
 That’s why every single EverCup is manufactured in the USA—at Casco Bay Molding in Sanford, Maine.
 Casco Bay Molding is an ISO-certified factory, meaning that it’s in line with international quality standards and procedures.
-Most menstrual cups are made overseas meaning that they aren’t FDA-registered and don’t necessarily have the same strict protocols (hint: if a menstrual cup doesn’t say where it’s made, chances are wasn’t made in America).
+Menstrual cup manufacturers overseas don’t necessarily have the same strict protocols (hint: if a menstrual cup doesn’t say where it’s made, chances are, it wasn’t made in America).

 A More Comfortable Menstrual Cup